selfdriven-foundation/selfdriven-insure/README.md

-### Access to insurance to helping communities self-actuate.
+### Access to insurance to help communities self-actuate.

 ### Status
 - Research & Development